-One of the most frequent design dilemmas that I encounter during client meetings is how to select paint colors to complement or coordinate with their honey oak trim.
-Here in Des Moines, many of the houses that were built in the 1980s and 1990s and even 2000s prominently feature glossy lacquered honey oak trim.
-The prospect of painting all of it, whether it’s your own time and labor or paying a professional, can be daunting.
+I often get calls from homeowners who are struggling to pick paint colors that go with honey oak trim.
+Here in Des Moines, many of the houses built in the 1980s and 1990s and even 2000s prominently feature glossy, lacquered, honey oak trim.
+The prospect of painting all of that wood trim, whether it’s your own time and labor or paying a professional, can be daunting.
 (Update: We just had the oak trim painted in our new house, and it cost a small fortune, but it was so worth it!)

-But, maybe you don’t want to paint the honey oak.
+But, maybe you don’t want to paint the honey oak trim or cabinets.
 Some of my clients actually prefer the look of natural wood.
-And, there is absolutely nothing wrong with that.
-Honey oak can be quite beautiful.
+There is absolutely nothing wrong with that!
+Honey oak trim can be quite beautiful.

-The most important thing to understand about honey oak is that it has a color, and that color is orange.
-When you are selecting paint colors, furniture, and accessories or, more importantly, fixed elements like countertops and tile, it’s very important to keep asking yourself: “Does this look good with orange?”
+The most important thing to understand about honey oak is that it has a color, and that color is orange, probably yellow-orange.
+When you are selecting paint colors, furniture, and accessories or, more importantly, fixed elements like countertops and tile, it’s very important to keep asking yourself: “Does this look good with yellow-orange?”

 Do you have honey oak trim or cabinets in your home?
 If so, how did you embrace it?